form8ion/core/README.md

 The format for the config file to be written in.
-The formats from the [`fileTypes` constants](#filetypes) that are currently supported include `filetypes.JSON`.
+The formats from the [`fileTypes` constants](#filetypes) that are currently supported include `fileTypes.JSON` and `fileTypes.YAML`.

 An error is thrown for unsupported formats.

 ### Constants